 Barack Obama has never hesitated to slap the broken label on whatever he dislikes or disagrees with in America.
 On the other hand, the broken Islamic religion is off limits no matter how corrupted its followers have made it.
 Is this because of fear, respect, adoration, or diplomatic necessity?

 One of the president’s most successful tactics is to stir up our people to hate America’s laws and institutions.
 He has yet to point the same blameful finger at Islam no matter how many times this broken, corrupted religion kills.
-As a consequence, we have failed as a world leader and the West in general has refused to draw the line when religious freedom intersects with evil (see: Terror Threat Less Scary Than Washington Politics).
+As a consequence, we have failed as a world leader and the West in general has refused to draw the line when religious freedom intersects with evil.
 Our jihadist adversaries certainly don’t have that problem.
 They will draw the line anywhere they choose, too often after they have used their religion as an excuse to kill.